You Ask, We Explain: Contents Insurance

 Most people obtain insurance for contents when they buy a home or renters insurance policy.
-Contents insurance, also known as contents coverage, protects your belongings if something happens.
+Contents insurance, also known as contents coverage, helps protect your belongings if something happens.

 When you buy an insurance policy, you will be asked how much coverage you’d need to replace all of your personal belongings at the time of a covered loss.
-This is a moment of truth.
 Your answer will determine the insurance value of your belongings.

 Many people, thinking first about budget and saving money, may underestimate the amount of coverage truly needed to replace their personal property after a loss.
 Others may simply not recognize the true value of their belongings.